-Schell-model (GSM) plane-wave pulse train whose spectral (and temporal) coherence width to pulse width ratio is kept fixed and the peak intensity varied.
+In this work, we analyse the effect of spectral and temporal partial pulse-train coherence on SHG in a slab of optically nonlinear material.
+The incident field is taken to be a Gaussian Schell-model (GSM) plane-wave pulse train whose spectral (and temporal) coherence width to pulse width ratio is kept fixed and the peak intensity varied.
 We demonstrate that the nonlinear interaction renders the transmitted F and SH waves different from the GSM.
 Further, increasing the peak intensity of the incident beam decreases the overall (global) spectral and temporal degrees of coherence of the SH field and in some cases emerges a two-peaked temporal intensity profile.

 The structure of this work is as follows.
-In section 2 we introduce the concepts of optical coherence theory which are relevant for this work, while in section 3 the GSM pulse trains are described.
-In section 4 the spectral and temporal coherence properties of the F and SH pulse trains transmitted through an SHG material slab are assessed.
-Finally, section 5 summarizes the main results.
-In addition, appendix contains a derivation of the coupled wave equations related to the SHG and describes the Runge-Kutta method for their solution.
+In Sec.
+2 we introduce the concepts of optical coherence theory which are relevant for this work, while in Sec.
+3 the GSM pulse trains are described.
+In Sec.
+4 the spectral and temporal coherence properties of the F and SH pulse trains transmitted through an SHG material slab are assessed.
+Finally, Sec.
+5 summarizes the main results.
+In addition, Appendix A contains a derivation of the coupled wave equations related to the SHG and describes the Runge-Kutta method for their solution.